Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Quality Analysis of the Synthetic Data

 \section{Quality Analysis of the Synthetic Data}

-\textbf{Data Distribution Measures.} In this section, we present the data distribution and diversity measurement of the synthetic dataset generated by {\ours}.
-Figure~\ref{fig:bc5cdr_disease_sentencebert_ours} shows the t-SNE plot of data generated by {\ours} and baselines compared with the ground truth.
-This visualization clearly demonstrates that {\ours} exhibits a greater overlap with the ground truth, indicating a similar distribution as the original dataset.
+\textbf{Data Distribution Measures.} Figure~\ref{fig:bc5cdr_disease_sentencebert_ours} shows the t-SNE plot of data generated by {\ours} and baselines compared with the ground truth.
+This visualization demonstrates that {\ours} exhibits a greater overlap with the ground truth, indicating a similar distribution as the original dataset.
 In addition, as depicted in Figure \ref{fig:cmd-all}, the embedding of \textit{\ours} aligns more closely with the ground truth distribution than other baselines across all six datasets, further justifying the efficacy of {\ours} for mitigating the distribution shift issue.

 \textbf{Diversity Measures.} Table~\ref{table:aps} calculates the average cosine similarity for sample pairs using SentenceBERT embeddings.
 Compared to baselines, the dataset generated with {\ours} exhibits lower cosine similarity and the average similarity is close to that of the ground truth training data, which shows {\ours} could render more diverse data.

-Moreover, Figure \ref{fig:avg-entity-all} highlights the ability of \textit{\ours} to cover a broader range of entities in comparison to the baselines.
-We find that {\ours} w/ KG captures a larger variety of entities than {\ours} w/ LLM, because KG tends to cover more extensive knowledge, including relatively uncommon information that may not be present in LLMs.
-Figure \ref{fig:bc5cdr_disease_freq} reflects that the entity frequency distribution of {\ours} is more in line with the ground truth, having a relatively balanced distribution among all entities.
-This ensures that {\ours} generates synthetic data with a wide range of diverse topics.
+Moreover, Figure \ref{fig:avg-entity-all} highlights {\ours} covers a broader range of entities than baselines, with {\ours} w/ KG capturing more entities due to KGs' extensive knowledge.
+Figure \ref{fig:bc5cdr_disease_freq} reflects {\ours} has a more balanced entity frequency distribution aligned with ground truth, ensuring diverse topic coverage.

 \textbf{Case Study.} In Figure~\ref{fig:case_study_llm}, we present a case study of examples generated by {\ours} with LLM on MEDIQA-RQE dataset, which consists of consumer health queries.
-The showcased examples reveal that the sentences generated by {\ours} include more extensive contextual information compared with the baseline as shown in Figure~\ref{fig:case_study_prelim}.
+The examples reveal that the sentences generated by {\ours} include more extensive contextual information compared with the baseline.
 These sentences closely resemble the queries people might pose in real-life scenarios.

+\textbf{Study on Factual Consistency.} A human evaluation was carried out to assess the factual accuracy of the generated outputs across six representative tasks: LitCovid, CDR, Mediqa-RQE, MQP, PubHealth, and BC5CDR.
+For each task, a sample of 100 examples per class was randomly selected.
+Medical students then examine the generated text and evaluate its factuality.
+The findings from this rigorous human study revealed no instances of misinformation or hallucinated content in the randomly sampled examples, verifying the system's reliability in generating factually sound outputs.